divio/divio-cloud-docs/how-to/use-api.rst

 ..  warning::

-    The access token grants extensive access to you projects on our platform.
+    The access token grants extensive access to you applications on our platform.
 Never share your access token with any other user.
 If you need to use it in an application or script, it is your responsibility to ensure that it is transmitted and stored safely.